Acleppe/dating_data/README.md

 <img src="images/income_by_tude.png" alt="Income by attitude">

-<sub> __Figure 4:__ People's income as grouped by what I found their personal attitudes to be.</sub>
+<sub> __Figure 4:__ People's income as grouped by what I found their personal attitudes to be.
+Look at the blue bars.</sub>

 <BR>

 This is my favorite result from this entire project!
+Look at the _Positive_ (blue) bars!
 I've always believed that a positive attitude in life is going to net better outcomes.
 You handle stress better.
 You handle short-term obstacles better.
 You handle your failures better.
 You handle _others'_ failures better.
 You see challenges as ways to learn and grow instead of likely ways to falter.
 This chart tickles me pink.

 Do recall again that I made this database without any notion of these results.
 This question wasn't even one I had conceived until I began writing my lecture on using this database as a means to demonstrate basic concepts in Pandas.
 And we should also note that something like "personal attitude" is inherently a malleable concept.
 What I consider "neutral" someone else may peg as "positive."
 By nature I am inherently strongly positive and I naturally seek this quality in others, especially a partner.
 So, to see this breakdown implies a few things, none of which are conclusive of course, but all of which are interesting.